Changes to webhooks in Nylas v3

 This page lists and explains the changes to webhooks and the Webhooks API between Nylas v2.7 and v3.

-Webhook triggers in v3
+Notification triggers available in v3

 The following trigger types are available in Nylas v3: